pcheremu/asp-redis-test/README.md

 Some exclusions:

 * You might not have public/private docker repository to push your image in.
-* You may have MiniKube on your local environment or you do not have kubernetes cluster to test your k8s yaml specs.
+* You may not have MiniKube on your local environment nor kubernetes cluster to test your k8s yaml specs.

 That's totally fine.
 You can write in your code comments like: